cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 of hash functions invocations in the specified calculate_generator function.

+While the zero-padding introduced when hashing the sensitive PRS string can be expected to make the task for a side-channel adversary significantly more complex, this feature allone is not sufficient for ruling out power analysis attacks.

 CPace is proven secure under the hardness of the computational Simultaneous Diffie-Hellmann (SDH) assumption in the group G (as defined in {{CPacePaper}}).
-Still, even for the event that large-scale quantum computers (LSQC) will become available, CPace forces an active adversary to solve one CDH per password guess {{CPacePaper2}}.
+This assumption is not expected to hold in the event that large-scale quantum computers (LSQC) will become available.
+Still here CPace forces an active adversary to solve one computational Diffie-Hellman problem per password guess {{CPacePaper2}}.
 In this sense, using the wording suggested by Steve Thomas on the CFRG mailing list, CPace is "quantum-annoying".

-While the zero-padding introduced when hashing the sensitive PRS string can be expected to make the task for a side-channel adversary more complex, this feature allone is not sufficient for preventing power analysis attacks.

 # IANA Considerations